rdpate/helpfile/about/about.md

     # additionally, for a directory:
     /path/to/file/help/help.en.txt

-The target file's parent directory is first resolved to be absolute without symlinks (eg. readlink -f).
-Then help directories are searched "outside-in", under the presumption that system- and user-supplied files are found first and override package- and locally-supplied files.
-The first file found matching basename, subtopic, section, and an acceptable language (see Section Languages) stops the search, even if continuing would find different languages or formats in another directory.

-If a matching help file is still not found and the target file is a symlink, it is resolved and the search restarts:
+Help directories are searched "outside-in", under the presumption that system- and user-supplied files are found first and override package- and locally-supplied files.
+The first file found matching topic, section, and an acceptable language (see Section Languages) stops the search, even if continuing would find different languages or formats in another directory.
+If a matching help file is not found and the target path contains a symlink, the earliest symlink is resolved and the search restarts.

-    $ readlink -f example
-    /path/to/example
-    $ ls -d /help /path/help /path/help/to/example/help.en.txt /path/to/help
-    ls: /help: No such file or directory
-    /path/help
-    ls: /path/help/to/example/help.en.txt: No such file or directory
-    ls: /path/to/help: No such file or directory
-    $ readlink example
-    ../../another/path/another-name
-    $ readlink -f /path/to/../../another/path
-    /another/path
-    $ ls -d /another/help /another/path/help/another-name/help.en.txt
-    ls: /another/help: No such file or directory /another/path/help/another-name/help.en.txt

-The first (outside-in) candidate with any language is saved and used if the search is finally exhausted.
+The first (outside-in) candidate with any language is saved and used if the search is exhausted without finding a matching language.
 If a help file is still not found, internal sections are searched (see Internal Sections).

 Use --debug-locations to see the locations searched.